Copilot

 Is Microsoft 365 E7 the same as E5 with Copilot?
 No. E7 includes E5 and Copilot but adds two further components: Entra Suite ($12 standalone) and Agent 365 ($15 standalone).

 Do I need E7 to use Agent 365?
-No. Agent 365 is available as a standalone product at $15 per user per month from 1 May 2026.
+No. Agent 365 is available as a standalone product at $15 per user per month since 1 May 2026.
+It requires Microsoft 365 E5, M365 F5 Defender and Purview, or M365 Business Premium as a prerequisite.

 Does E7 include the cost of building and running AI agents?
 No. E7 covers governance, security, and observability for agents through Agent 365.
 Building and running agents requires separate consumption spending through Copilot Studio, Microsoft Foundry, or both.